zsxkib/sportsball/README.md

 * **field_goals**: The number of field goals the player made in the game.
 * **field_goals_attempted**: The number of field goal attempts the player made in the game.
 * **offensive_rebounds**: The number of rebounds during offense by the player made in the game.
+* **assists**: The number of times the player made a pass that resulted in a field goal in the game.

 #### Odds